-Last year in Albuquerque we had some of the coldest temperatures in 30 years.
-For a week it seemed like every plumber in New Mexico was fixing frozen pipes.
+In 2013 Albuquerque had some of the coldest temperatures in 30 years.
+The low hit 9° in January.
+For a week every plumber in New Mexico was fixing frozen and broken pipes.
 There were also wide spread gas outages due to the extreme spike in demand around this time.
 It is possible we will face the same extreme drop in temperature this year and there are a few things that you can do as a home owner to help avoid pipes and fixtures freezing this winter.

 Disconnect Your Garden Hoses.